seng438-winter-2022/seng438-a1-LAREINA-JO/seng438-assignment-1--report-template.md

 # Introduction

-An introduction of your lab work, and what you knew about exploratory and manual functional testing before this lab
+This lab aims to practise the use of mutiple testing methods including exploratory testing and manual functional testing.
+The exploratory testing is not structured.
+Exploratory testers usually follow the objectives to test the important features of the application.
+The manual scripted tesing is more structured.
+It requires the testers to test feastures of the application according to the test guide.

 # High-level description of the exploratory testing plan